We're a multiple award-winning firm and one of the fastest-growing tech companies in the UK - find out how we got to where we are today.

 We are always looking for talented individuals to join our growing team - if you are highly motivated with a positive attitude we want to hear from you.

-Our automated platform uniquely equips you to carry out sanction searches and checks for PEPs and RCAs.
-If our software finds a match for your client, we’ll filter out false negatives, and alert you once the match has been confirmed.
+Our automated platform uniquely equips you to carry out sanction searches and check PEP lists for PEPs and RCAs.
+If our software finds a match for your client, we’ll filter out false positives, and alert you once the match has been confirmed.
+Here’s how PEP checks, PEP lists and sanction search works…

 Sanctions are restrictions used to stop individuals and entities who are involved in – or suspected of – illegal activities from engaging in certain industries.
 Government bodies and financial authorities both issue sanctions lists; these can be used to screen individuals and organisations for financial sanctions.